aiplanethub/getting-started-with-deep-learning/fundamentals-of-deep-learning-and-neural-networks/250-Introduction to tf.Keras and Tensors.md

 ### Slides Download Link

-You can download the slides for this module from the below link: [Module 1 Day 3 Slides]( https://docs.google.com/presentation/d/1aFh443T4jAy6LVUv5BwPFhlig7gAyq0IahAb4r-kd5Y/edit?usp=sharing)
+You can download the slides for this module from the below link: [Day 3 Slides]( https://docs.google.com/presentation/d/1aFh443T4jAy6LVUv5BwPFhlig7gAyq0IahAb4r-kd5Y/edit?usp=sharing)